-All other staff appointments and changes to substantive contracts must be authorised by the CEO or delegated signatories, who must be members of the senior management team.
+All other staff appointments and changes to substantive contracts must be authorised by the CFOO or delegated signatories who may include Schools' Business Managers.

 Each School in the MAT maintains personnel files for all members of staff which include contracts of employment.
-All proposed personnel changes must be notified to the HR, School Hub Business Managers and Finance Officers.
+All proposed personnel changes must be notified to HR, Schools' Business Managers and Finance Managers.
+Head Teacher and head office staff files are maintained by the Head Office HR department.

-The Chief Executive Officer is responsible for ensuring that the Trust's pay policy is implemented.
+The Chief Executive Officer is responsible for ensuring that the Trust's pay policies are implemented.

-The Chief Executive Officer is responsible for ensuring that the statutory obligations around the safer recruitment policy and procedures are administered and CAST HR will be responsible for maintaining accurate records of all staff employed in a single central record.
+The Chief Executive Officer is responsible for ensuring that the statutory obligations around the Safer Recruitment Policy and procedures are administered and Head Teachers will be responsible for maintaining accurate records of all staff employed on the single central record.
 The operation of these processes can be delegated to the Chief Finance and Operating Officer and Head of HR.

-Personnel information is held in manual files under the guidance of the Chief Finance and Operating Officer, with access strictly limited to authorised officials only and separately on the SIMS computer system, for which relevant registration under the 1998 Data Protection Act is held.
+Personnel information may be held in manual files under the guidance of the Chief Finance and Operating Officer, with access strictly limited to authorised officials only and separately on the SIMS computer system, for which relevant registration under the Data Protection Act 2018 is held.

-8.2 PAYROLL ADMINISTRATION
+8.2 Payroll Administration